 This was what Putin had been waiting for since the South Ossetian – Georgian hostilities first flared up.

-The Russian army was already stationed near Georgian border, biding its time and on August 8 Putin declared that the "Russian speaking minorities" in South Ossetia are in grave danger from the evil Georgians, and ordered the Russian army to invade not just South Ossetia, but the whole of Georgia.
+The Russian army had already crossed Georgian border into South Ossetia and occupied it on August 7, even before the Georgian troops entered it, and on August 8 Putin declared that the "Russian speaking minorities" in South Ossetia are in grave danger from the evil Georgians, and ordered the Russian army to invade not just South Ossetia, but the whole of Georgia.

 Russian troops entering Georgia.